simonmichael/hledger/haskellerz.md

 - and pleasing to use,
 - on all major platforms,
 - by non-techies as well as power users.

+## A successful FOSS project

+15 years, 134 contributors, 80-100 chatters, some number of happy users, useful to me every week.

+Reasonably successful.

+Not fulfilling my original goal of being financially self-sustaining and minimally time-consuming !

 ## Tools